rstriekwold/trainingmaterial26sept/14__exercise-data-driven-testing/README.md

 1. In folder **14__exercise-data-driven-testing**, create file datadriver-suite-test-template.robot and copy the contents from here [datadriver-suite-test-template.robot](datadriver-suite-test-template.robot)

+2. Open file **datadriver-suite-test-template.robot** and run the test cases outside of live testing

+# Using a template within a test case

+1. In folder **14__exercise-data-driven-testing**, create file test-case-test-template.robot and copy the contents from here [test-case-test-template.robot](test-case-test-template.robot)

-2. Open file **datadriver-suite-test-template.robot** and run the test cases in outside of live testing
+2. Open file **datadriver-suite-test-template.robot** and run the test cases outside of live testing

 # Two options you can use for Individual Test Debugging

+1. For **datadriver-suite-test-template.robot** assign a tag to the test case

+2. Upload the CSV file, select a row and click live test.